Performs lasso using iteratively reweighted least-squares (D.A. Murray & P.H.C. Eilers).

 You can save results from the optimal fit using the

-SE parameters.
+UPPER parameters.
 Note that the residuals are the simple residuals, rather than standardized residuals.

 Lasso is carried out by using iteratively reweighted least-squares.